Cedric van der Gun: Borussia Dortmund

-On 22 August 2005, Van Der Gun was signed by Borussia Dortmund on a one–year contract after impressing the club on trial and turning down a permanent move to join ADO Den Haag.
+On 22 August 2005, Van Der Gun was signed by Borussia Dortmund on a one–year contract, after impressing the club on trial and turning down a permanent move to join ADO Den Haag.

-His first game for Dortmund was for the reserve team against FC Gütersloh 2000 on 24 August 2005 and he was on the wings with David Odonkor, Salvatore Gambino and Delron Buckley.
-Van Der Gun made his Bundesliga debut for the club on match day three against MSV Duisburg on 28 August 2005, starting a match before former Dortmund coach Bert van Marwijk replaced him in the 62nd Minute for Euzebiusz Smolarek, in a 1–1 draw.
+His first game for Dortmund was for the reserve team against Gütersloh on 24 August 2005 and he was on the wings with David Odonkor, Salvatore Gambino and Delron Buckley.
+Van Der Gun made his Bundesliga debut for the club on match day three against Duisburg on 28 August 2005, starting a match before former Dortmund coach Bert van Marwijk replaced him in the 62nd minute for Ebi Smolarek, in a 1–1 draw.
 On 11 September 2005, the following matchday, he suffered in the match against the 1.
 FC Köln a torn ACL and was out for months.
 This injury threw him far behind.
-It wasn't until on 6 May 2006 when Van Der Gun made his return from injury in the last game of the season against Bayern Munich.
+On 6 May 2006, Van Der Gun made his return from injury in the last game of the season against Bayern Munich.
 At the end of the 2005–06 season, he went on to make three appearances in all competitions.
 However, Van der Gun was released by the club after deciding against renewing his expiring contract.
 Since leaving Borussia Dortmund, he was called "the unluckiest player to play for the club" by Goal.com, due to injuries.